Skip to Content

 First, trace home plate on your chosen piece of material with a pencil and a combination square.

-Next, cut out the plate with a jigsaw or bandsaw.
+Next, cut out the plate with a straight cut using a jigsaw or bandsaw.

 Baseball lamp bandsaw cut out on IPE